ZhuangLab/storm-analysis/sCMOS/README.txt

 A sample run:
-(execture this command in the sCMOS/sample_data directory) python ../scmos_analysis.py sample.dax sample_mlist.bin 2d_fit.xml
+(execute this command in the sCMOS/sample_data directory) python ../scmos_analysis.py sample.dax sample_mlist.bin 2d_fit.xml

 If this works correctly you will see the following output: